AUTHORS IN OUR SCHOOLS

 So said children's book author and former teacher Ann Marie Stephens during an author visit to Arlington's Barcroft Elementary School on January 14, 2026.
 Despite her professed math anxiety, Ms. Stephens has written a whole lot of books about -- math!
 On this chilly winter day, she shared two of her books with young students.
 Kindergarteners and first-graders listened to Arithmechicks Take Away, part of a series of six Arithmechick books about math and math concepts.
 As she read the book, students participated by counting, flapping their chick "wings," and giggling as one of their friends volunteered to play the story's mouse character.

-Learning about the Dust Bowl with Author Alyssa Colman
+Learning about the Dust Bowl -- Author Alyssa Colman

 "This is my new favorite author," said one Dumfries ES student after participating in a presentation by author Alyssa Colman on December 16, 2025.
 During her presentation to the gathered PWC 4th and 5th graders, Ms. Colman shared her book, Where Only Storms Grow, which tells the story of a struggling family trying to survive through the unrelenting storms of the 1930s Dust Bowl.
 A mock radio program helped to capture the reality of the times -- with students as the main characters and performing the sound effects.
 The author told students they could be writers, too, and urged them to get an inexpensive notebook to jot down their ideas.
 She also explained why extensive research is so important when writing historical fiction.